 The SPI Chip Select (/CS) pin enables and disables device operation.
 When /CS is high the device is deselected and the Serial Data Output (DO, or IO0, IO1, IO2, IO3) pins are at high impedance.
 When deselected, the devices power consumption will be at standby levels unless an internal erase, program or write status register cycle is in progress.
 When /CS is brought low the device will be selected, power consumption will increase to active levels and instructions can be written to and data read from the device.
 After power-up, /CS must transition from high to low before a new instruction will be accepted.
-The /CS input must track the VCC supply level at power-up and power-down (see "Write Protection" and Figure 58).
-If needed a pull-up resister on the /CS pin can be used to accomplish this.
+The /CS input must track the VCC supply level at power-up (see "Write Protection" and figure 37).
+If needed a pull-up resister on /CS can be used to accomplish this.